Boehringer-Ingelheim/BayesianMCPMod/cran-comments.md

 ### From NEWS.md: BayesianMCPMod 1.2.0 (28-Aug-2025)

-* Fixed a bug in performBayesianMCPMod() where the model significance status from the MCP step was sometimes not correctly assigned to the fitted model in the Mod step
+* Fixed a bug in `performBayesianMCPMod()` where the model significance status from the MCP step was sometimes not correctly assigned to the fitted model in the Mod step.
-* Fixed a bug in print.modelFit() where sometimes the coefficients for the fitted model shapes were not printed correctly
+* Fixed a bug in `print.modelFit()` where sometimes the coefficients for the fitted model shapes were not printed correctly.
-* Fixed a bug in getMED() where quantile and evidence level could sometimes not be matched due to floating-point precision issues when using bootstrapped quantiles
+* Fixed a bug in `getMED()` where quantile and evidence level could sometimes not be matched due to floating-point precision issues when using bootstrapped quantiles.
-* Changed functions getPosterior(), getCritProb(), and getContr() to accept a covariance matrix instead of a standard deviation vector as argument
+* Changed functions `getPosterior()`, `getCritProb()`, and `getContr()` to accept a covariance matrix instead of a standard deviation vector as argument.
-* Added support for none-zero off-diagonal covariance matrices in the MCP step
+* Added support for none-zero off-diagonal covariance matrices in the MCP step.
-* Added bootstrapped differences to getBootstrapSamples()
+* Added bootstrapped differences to `getBootstrapSamples()`.
-* Added average MED identification rate as attribute to assessDesign() output
+* Added average MED identification rate as attribute to `assessDesign()` output.
-* Made the future.apply package optional
+* Made the `future.apply` package optional.
-* Re-worked vignettes and improved the output of print functions
+* Re-worked vignettes and improved the output of print functions.